phillipleifer/Portfolio/README.md

 Here's a brief overview of the projects included in this portfolio:

+### Stock App:
-**Stock App**: Leveraging Python (Django, Flask), HTML, and CSS, I developed a website to predict and analyze stock performance, demonstrating my skills in data science.
+Leveraging Python (Django, Flask), HTML, and CSS, I developed a website to predict and analyze stock performance, demonstrating my skills in data science.

 **Data Retrieval and Analysis**:
 This project harnesses the Yahoo Finance API (yfinance) to retrieve historical stock data for a specified symbol over a defined time frame.
 Leveraging this data, the script computes vital financial metrics crucial for evaluating stock performance: